No one in the Philippines would air a documentary about press freedom. So Frontline is doing it itself.

 “It’s no longer an outright ‘no,’ which we’ve had in different countries with different films,” she said.

-Kowarsky said no broadcaster gave a reason why they wouldn’t take “A Thousand Cuts.”
+Kowarsky said no broadcaster gave a reason they wouldn’t take “A Thousand Cuts.”
 When Cinephil shopped around the same film in Israel, a bidding war broke out for rights to air it.
 But she noted that last year, the Philippine government shut down the nation’s largest broadcaster, ABS-CBN, which has produced critical coverage of Duterte’s administration.

 Other documentaries about press repression have had distribution trouble, too.
 Major streaming platforms such as Netflix, Apple and Amazon (whose chief executive Jeff Bezos owns The Washington Post) reportedly passed on “The Dissident,” about the killing of Post columnist Jamal Khashoggi, possibly to avoid offending the Saudi Arabian government.
 That film is now available on-demand, but for a fee.